lycheeverse/lycheeverse.github.io/src/content/docs/usage/cli.md

   -t, --timeout <TIMEOUT>
           Website timeout in seconds from connect to response finished

           [default: 20]

   -r, --retry-wait-time <RETRY_WAIT_TIME>
           Minimum wait time in seconds between retries of failed requests

           [default: 1]

   -X, --method <METHOD>
           Request method

           [default: get]

   -b, --base <BASE>
-          Base URL or website root directory to check relative URLs e.g. https://example.com or `/path/to/public`
+          Base URL or website root directory to check relative URLs e.g. <https://example.com> or `/path/to/public`

+      --root-dir <ROOT_DIR>
+          Root path to use when checking absolute local links, must be an absolute path

       --basic-auth <BASIC_AUTH>
           Basic authentication support.
 E.g. `http://example.com username:password`

       --github-token <GITHUB_TOKEN>
           GitHub API token to use when checking github.com links, to avoid rate limiting

           [env: GITHUB_TOKEN]

       --skip-missing
           Skip missing input files (default is to error if they don't exist)

+      --no-ignore
+          Do not skip files that would otherwise be ignored by '.gitignore', '.ignore', or the global ignore file

+      --hidden
+          Do not skip hidden directories and files

       --include-verbatim
           Find links in verbatim sections like `pre`- and `code` blocks